Build vs. Buy: The Pitfalls of Building your in-house Software Integration Solution

 These tests must also validate the stability and availability of the integration to ensure that duplication or other unintentional errors in the integration process don’t cause the system to crash.

 Additionally, tests must also be developed to discover unexpected errors that lead to system crashes, causing unintentional loss of data.
-For instance, trying to put a three-letter country code into a two letter text field – KOR (for Korea) will not cross into a KR text field, no matter how much we wish it would.
+For instance, trying to put a three-letter country code into a two-letter text field – KOR (for Korea) will not cross into a KR text field, no matter how much we wish it would.

 – Managing the production release: Now that the application has been developed and properly validated, it needs to be released to the production systems for the various companies involved in the cross-company integration process